-On the path to eating healthy, you will encounter a lot of advice on how to do so.
-However, most of this is the old wives’ tale and has no scientific backing.
+When you start walking on the path of eating healthy, you will encounter a lot of advice on how to do so.
+However, most of this is the old wives’ tale and has no actual scientific backing.
 Here are some of the 6 biggest nutrition and food myths you should not heed.

 Sea Salt is Healthier than Table Salt

 One of the most common food myths is that regular table salt comes from a mine and contains approximately 2,300 milligrams of sodium per teaspoon.
 Sea salt comes from evaporated saltwater and it also contains approximately 2,300 milligrams of sodium.
 That makes them, well, about identical.
 Most believers point to the fact that sea salt also contains other compounds like iron and magnesium, but the truth is that these minerals exist in very minute amounts.

 All Calories Are the Same

 One of the biggest food myths; we need to address is this – eating 300 calories of poultry is not the same as eating 300 calories of halwa.
 The body uses and stores these calories in a different way depending on the nutrients each food is encompassed of.
 Some carbohydrates will be harder to digest.
-Calories from sugar will make you obese and leave you feeling hungry even after consuming a considerable amount.
+Calories from sugar will make you obese and leave you feeling hungry even after consuming a considerable amount of food.

 #3 Food Myth: Yogurt has Good Belly Bacteria

-Yogurt contains helpful bacteria that help in sending reinforcements to the gut when needed.
+Yoghurt contains helpful bacteria that helps in sending reinforcements to the gut when needed.
 This bacteria is known as Lactobacillus Acidophilus.
 When looking for yoghurt, look for ‘live active culture’ on their nutrition label.
-Unfortunately, today most packed yogurts have too much sugar, and this encourages unhealthy bacteria in the gut.
-This causes unhealthy bacteria to feed on the sugar in the belly in the same way in which they do around the teeth.
+Unfortunately, today most packed yoghurts have too much sugar and this encourages unhealthy bacteria in the gut.
+This causes unhealthy bacteria to feed on the sugar in the belly in the same way they do around the teeth.

 #4 Food Myth: Egg Yolks Raise Cholesterol